David Safran: San Bernardino Sheriff’s Department whistleblowing and Los Angeles Magazine reporting

-In 2021, Safran was asked to consult on a San Bernardino County detective's investigation into three boys, John Inman, Blake Pursley, and Daniel Yuen, who disappeared from CEDU in 1993, 1994, and 2004 respectively.
-A few months into his assistance, San Bernardino County Sheriff's Department superiors halted the Twin Peaks Station detective's investigation.
+In 2021, a detective at the Twin Peaks Sheriff's Station in San Bernardino asked Safran to consult on an investigation into three boys, John Inman, Blake Pursley, and Daniel Yuen, who disappeared from CEDU in 1993, 1994, and 2004 respectively.
+A few months into his assistance, San Bernardino County Sheriff's Department superiors halted the detective's investigation.
 In October 2022, Safran contributed a whistleblowing article for Los Angeles Magazine exposing how the police investigation fell apart and examining a possible cover-up.

 In March 2023, Safran wrote a second investigative article for Los Angeles Magazine specifically about Daniel Yuen's 2004 unsolved disappearance from CEDU.
 The story revealed new details about Yuen's case and made public his problematic missing person report.